AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

          procedure T1 (Self : in out T1);
          procedure T1 (Self : in out T1; Some_Value : Integer);

-         procedure finalize (Self : in out T1);
+         procedure final (Self : in out T1);
       end T1;

+      type T2 is class record
+         procedure T2 (Self : in out T2; Some_Value : Integer);
+      end T2;
    end P;

 This specific proposals is linked to an overal finalization proposal.
-If a different reserved word is used, it will be used for the destructor notation as well.
+It may alter the actual syntax / reserved word for destructors.

-As soon as a constructor exist, and object cannot be created without calling one of the available constructors.
+As soon as a constructor exist, and object cannot be created without calling one of the available constructors, omitting the self parameter.
 This call is made on the object creation, e.g.:

 .. code-block:: ada